att/rcloud/doc/1.5/guidoc/doc.md

 #### Versioning

 RCloud keeps track of your notebook versions automatically and frequently.
 Every time you save, create, or run a markdown or prompt cell, the newest version of your notebook is saved.
-To browse the versions of your notebook, which are stored chronologically with the latest version on top, hover over the name of your notebook in the left sidebar and click the clock icon:
+To browse the versions of your notebook, which are stored chronologically with the latest version on top, hover over the name of your notebook in the left sidebar and click the clock icon.
+A drop-down list of versions will appear:

 ![HISTORY](img/notebookhistory.png)